Skin Lifting from Waxing | The Complete Guide

 Whether you're using hard wax vs. soft wax, if the wax is too hot, it can fuse with the top layers of the skin and take those layers with them along with the hairs.

-To get to the correct temperature, follow your professional wax warmer instructions to the "T" and keep wax to a thick, honey-like consistency.
-Always, always test your wax before applying it to take hot wax out of the skin-lifting equation.
+To get to the correct temperature, follow your professional wax and wax warmer instructions and keep wax to a thick, honey-like consistency.
+Always test your wax before applying it to take hot wax out of the skin-lifting equation.

 Waxing Over the Same Area More than Once

-Generally, if the right wax is used properly, and at the correct temperature, you can apply it over the same area more than once on thicker-skinned regions like the legs or back.
-The trick is to pay attention to what the skin is doing.
-If the redness is subsiding quickly, and you feel it's chill to come through with another pass, then, use your judgment.
+Generally, if the right wax is used correctly, and at the correct temperature, you can apply it over the same area more than once on thicker-skinned regions like the legs or back.
+Always use your best judgment!
+It’s generally not wise to do a double-pass on sensitive skin, facial areas, or Brazilian areas.

 If you see missed hairs, go in with tweezers or use smaller waxing spatulas to avoid overlapping onto previously waxed skin if it's sensitive.